mattlgroff/pydantic-ai-cursor-starter-kit/README.md

 # Pydantic AI Cursor Starter Kit

-This is a starter kit for building an agent using Pydantic AI using [Cursor IDE](https://www.cursor.com/).
+This is a starter kit for building an agent with Pydantic AI using [Cursor IDE](https://www.cursor.com/).

 It's not a traditional starter kit in that it doesn't have a lot of bells and whistles.
 It has a lot of documentation, examples, .cursorrules file, and a single example agent implementation.